Twin Towers 2: Initial emergence (2004)

 The initial planning of the project first surfaced in the media in 2004 with the group behind the project called Team Twin Towers, Inc., composed of activists and designers collaborating on the early design of the model.
 The team was initially led by television producer and co-founder of the team Randy Warner, and the design led by engineer Kenneth "Ken" Gardner and architect Herbert Belton, who was an architect for the original World Trade Center.
 Their spokesman was Jonathan Hakala, a venture capitalist who had been a tenant on the 77th floor of the original North Tower.
 The project design was called the "Plan of the People", and would be identical to the original Yamasaki design.

 The new design would feature a steel skin built in two layers–a tube within a tube–that has heavier columns and better structural support than the original, and it would call for larger windows for comfort and improved fireproofing.
 The memorial would feature two 5-story memorials that would occupy the original footprints of the Twin Towers, made of the original steel skin of the collapsed towers and replicated steel.
-The victims' names would be etched in granite.
+The would be etched in granite.
 "It stands for resolve, it stands for strength, it stands for renewal", says engineer of the project Ken Gardner.
 "To see the towers return would have an inspirational impact on the population.
 It's a living memorial, and I think it's more powerful than pretending 9/11 never happened."
 The main twin towers originally would feature a 500-foot-high mast on top of the North Tower, which would bring its total height to 1,888 feet, which at the time would have made it the tallest building in the world surpassing the 1,667-foot-high Taipei 101 in Taipei, Taiwan and the tallest twin towers in the world surpassing the 1,483-feet-high Petronas Towers in Kuala Lumpur, Malaysia.
 The two towers were planned to be 112 stories tall.

 Team Twin Towers was one of several groups pressuring government and development officials to alter the reconstruction plans of the Libeskind master plan chosen by the Lower Manhattan Development Corporation.
-Joanna Rose, spokeswoman for the LMDC, which is coordinating reconstruction at the site, said the organization intended to go forward with its chosen plan.
+Joanna Rose, spokeswoman for the LMDC, which was coordinating reconstruction at the site, said the organization intended to go forward with its chosen plan.
 Randy Warner, co-founder of Team Twin Towers said: "As long as we haven't started digging a hole in the ground, there's room for discussion."